Andrzej Wiszowaty

-Andrzej Wiszowaty Sr. (Latin Andreas Wissowatius) (Filipów 1608 - Amsterdam, 1678) was a Socinian theologian who worked with Joachim Stegmann (1595–1633) on the Racovian Catechism of 1605, and taught at the Racovian Academy of the Polish Brethren.
+Andrzej Wiszowaty, Sr. (Latin: Andreas Wissowatius) (Filipów, 1608 - 1678, Amsterdam) was a Socinian theologian who worked with Joachim Stegmann (1595–1633) on the Racovian Catechism (1605), and taught in Raków at the Polish Brethren's Racovian Academy.

-After the expulsion and exile from Rakow in 1639 Andrzej Wiszowaty Sr. is notable as the main mover in the printing of the Bibliotheca fratrum Polonorum which was to influence Voltaire and John Locke.
-He supervised the printing in Amsterdam by Frans Kuyper, first of the works of Johann Crell (1665) and then, backnumbered as "Volume 1" the works of his grandfather Fausto Sozzini 1668.
-He was working on a revised edition of the Racovian Catechism when he died in 1678, this was published in Amsterdam in 1680 and became the basis for Thomas Rees' English translation of 1818.
-His own major work Religio rationalis "Rational religion" was published by his son Benedykt Wiszowaty.
+After the Polish Brethren's 1639 expulsion from the Polish-Lithuanian Commonwealoth, Andrzej Wiszowaty, Sr., was the main mover in the printing of the Bibliotheca fratrum Polonorum, which was to influence Voltaire and John Locke.
+He supervised the printing in Amsterdam, by Frans Kuyper, of the works of Johann Crell (1665), and in 1668 – back-numbered as "Volume 1" – the works of his grandfather, Fausto Sozzini.

+He was working on a revised edition of the Racovian Catechism when he died in 1678.
+It was published in Amsterdam in 1680 and became the basis for Thomas Rees' 1818 English translation.
+His own major work, Religio rationalis (Rational Religion) was published by his son, Benedykt Wiszowaty.